Crime Scenes, Detectives, Experts And Drafting Legislation

 In the summer of 2018, the Advanced Law and Trial Summit students met with congressional officials on their client's behalf.

-After Interns began lobbying for the client the Deputy Director of the National Park Service sent out an anti-harassment statement and anti-gender discrimination statement to all National Park Service employees.
-The time is now to up the pressure and move this case forward.
+After Interns began lobbying for the client, the Deputy Director of the National Park Service sent out an anti-harassment statement and anti-gender discrimination statement to all National Park Service employees.

 This case has the potential to go to the Supreme Court and establish legal precedent in favor of women who face gender discrimination in the workplace, whether it is within the National Park Service or in another field, particularly those in federal law enforcement.

 The federal government is supposed to be a “model employer.”
 If the case is successfully tried, it will be used to ensure equal pay, equal evaluations and equal promotions for millions of women who work within the United States government.
-In turn, this case may help change forever how women may advance in our society.
+This case will change how women advance in American society.

 This was the first time in the history that National Park Service sent out an email of this nature.